Is a VPN worth it? When and why to pay for one

 Hacking is less of a concern when you’re browsing the internet from your own network at home.
 However, your internet service provider is the one to watch out for at home.
 ISPs have access to enormous amounts of data about you and your online habits.

 The US Congress has granted internet service providers (ISPs) the power to sell your data to third parties, which can be concerning.
-It doesn't help that many users don't have a lot of options when it comes to choosing ISPs.
+It doesn't help that many users have few options when choosing ISPs.
 Depending on where you live, you may only have one or two wired internet providers available to you.
-However, using a VPN can help safeguard your privacy by preventing ISPs from selling your internet usage data to others and profiting off of it.
+However, using a VPN can help safeguard your privacy by preventing ISPs from selling your internet usage data to others and profiting from it.

 This concern is even more pressing in oppressive countries like China, where your browsing history could land you in jail.
 However, ISP throttling your connection is a common issue globally that a VPN can also stop.